How to Ask for Mentorship: 4-Step Guide

 - Even if the person says no, they can still be a valuable connection in your network.

 Mentors offer college students critical support and guidance in all aspects of their lives, from coursework and classes to jobs and extracurriculars.
-But even if you already know the benefits of having a mentor, actually asking someone to become your mentor can feel daunting.
-Whom should you ask, and how?
+But even if you already know the benefits of having a mentor, actually asking someone to be your mentor can feel daunting.
+Who should you ask?
+And how?

-In this step-by-step guide, we go over how to ask for mentorship and identify potential mentors.
+Follow the four steps below to learn how to ask for mentorship and find potential mentors.

 Step 1: Identify Possible Mentors

-Consider different types of mentoring relationships, from those that provide career advice and recommendations to those that focus on general encouragement and keeping you grounded.
+Your first step is to consider different types of mentoring relationships, from those that provide career advice and recommendations to those that focus on general encouragement and keeping you grounded.
 You may even already have someone in mind.
-If not, though, the first step is to identify one or more people who could work well in this role.

 Step 2: Prepare for the Conversation

-Next, consider your expectations for having a mentor.
-It's best to think of mentorship as a professional relationship with a level of formality or structure.
-Once you've done this, you can work on developing a proposal to present to possible mentors in a conversation that invites them to consider the opportunity.
+Next, consider your expectations for the mentorship.
+It's best to think of mentoring as a professional relationship, with a level of formality or structure.
+Once you've done this, you can develop a proposal to present to possible mentors in a conversation that invites them to consider the opportunity.

-Your proposal to your potential mentor might address the following:
+Your proposal to your potential mentor might address the following points:

-What kind of support are you looking for?
+- Your Goals: What kind of support are you looking for?
 Networking, career and school advice, job shadowing, collaborative projects, promotion, career transition, and resource recommendations are just some of the potential outcomes.
-Decide what your top priorities are, but know that these might change over time.
+Decide what your top priorities are, but understand that these might change over time.